The politics of property taxes

 COUNCILLOR COURTNEY WALCOTT: When you do something years ago for the purpose of grandstanding, this is the cost of it.

 JEREMY KLASZUS (HOST): It was a decision that left many Calgarians scratching their heads.
 In October, city council finalized the closure of Inglewood’s swimming pool.
-The pool’s last day is scheduled for December 22, just a few days before Christmas.
+(UPDATE: Council decided on November 22 to keep the pool open for another couple years.)
 And this comes just a few years after city hall shut down another inner city swimming pool in the Beltline.

 When the Inglewood pool was built in the early 1960s, Inglewood had fewer than 2,000 residents.
 Today, the neighbourhood has more than 4,000 residents.
 And this population is expected to grow faster than Calgary as a whole in the coming years.
 Here’s Inglewood resident Fiona McKenzie speaking to council in October.